crummy/pPEGjs/play/about-peg-play.md

 #   Play Time

-To run any of the files in this directory use:
+To run any of the files in the play/ directory use:

-    > node peg-play.mjs some-file.txt
+    > node peg-play.mjs play/some-file.txt

 This will compile the pPEG grammar, parse the input tests, and report everything.

-See: date.txt for a small example.
+Try date.txt for a small example.

 This is a simple way to play around with a pPEG grammar.